Isaac Elishakoff: Research contributions

+Elishakoff is interested in the history of science.
+He has published several articles about Stephen P. Timoshenko (1878-1972), author of numerous textbooks in applied mechanics.

 Career

 Elishakoff was the Frank M. Freimann Visiting Chair Professor, at the University of Notre Dame, United States in 1985/86 and Henry J. Massman Jr. Visiting Chair Professor, at the same university in 1986/87.

 He became a Fellow of American Academy of Mechanics, in 1991 ("For outstanding achievements and pioneering contributions in random vibrations”.) and was Visiting Professor, Sapienza University of Rome, Rome, Italy in 2005, 2010, 2017.

 He is a Foreign Member of the Georgian National Academy of Sciences (“For seminal contributions to the theoretical and applied mechanics”) since 2010, a Member of the European Academy of Sciences and Arts since 2011 and a Fellow, ASME since 2011.

-He received the Worcester Reed Warner Medal from the American Society of Mechanical Engineers in 2016.; established in 1930, it is one of the society awards with the longest history.
-In 2019 he was awarded the William B. Johnson Inter-Professional Founders Award “In recognition for a lifetime achievement of accomplishments in applied mechanics research and instruction which affect world-wide advancement of business, culture, and learning”, by the Engineers Council.

 Awards and honors

+Elishakoff received the Worcester Reed Warner Medal from the American Society of Mechanical Engineers in 2016.; established in 1930.

 In 2021, Elishakoff received the Blaise Pascal Medal in Engineering from the European Academy of Sciences, “to recognize an outstanding and demonstrated personal contribution to science and technology and the promotion of excellence in research and education.”
 He was simultaneously elected as a Fellow of the European Academy of Sciences.

-In 2024, Elishakoff was selected for the "Theodore von Kármán Fellowship", an award established in 2005 by the Aachen University of Technology (RWTH Aachen) in Germany to honor the work of physicist and engineer Theodore Von Karman.
-Elishakoff gave two presentations: "Resolution of the 20th century conundrum in Elastic Stability", and a public lecture, "Scientific and Personal Stories about Theodore Von Kármán, Stephen Timoshenko, Paul Ehrenfest, and Walter Vincenti."

 In 2025, he was awarded the ASCE Masanobu Shinozuka Medal for "seminal contributions to random vibrations, reliability, and nonlinear buckling simulation of shells".